Taypapen/Production_Lipreading/README.md

 `streamlit run video_prediction_app.py`

 This will open a browser window with the app.
 From there, upload a video of your choice to get the Model Prediction.
-For best results: Mouth should be centered in frame of video and video should be trimmed to just before/after the word is spoken.
+For best results: Mouth should be centered in frame of video and video should be trimmed to just before/after the word is spoken (ok to have part of words spoken before/after target).
 Only works on single word videos.

 ## Pre-processing Dataset

 To Preprocess LRW videos:

-`python lipreading/Crop_and_Preprocess_Videos.py --data-direc <SAVE_LOCATION> --lrw-direc <LRW_DIRECTORY>`
+`python Crop_and_Preprocess_Videos.py --data-direc <SAVE_LOCATION> --lrw-direc <LRW_DIRECTORY>`

 (LRW_DIREC should be path of Directory which contains word folders inside) Saved preprocessed and cropped arrays will be saved in SAVE_LOCATION to be used for training.
 Directory Structure is same as LRW Dataset.